 - a.
-Lots less than 6,000 square feet: 500 square feet. - b.
-Lots 6,000 up to 7,999 square feet: 800 square feet. - c.
-Lots 8,000 square feet up to 9,999 square feet: 1,000 square - d.
-Lots 10,000 square feet or greater: 1,250 square feet. - 2.
+Minimum Area. - (1) Lots less than 6,000 square feet: 500 square feet. - (2) Lots 6,000 up to 7,999 square feet: 800 square feet. - (3) Lots 8,000 square feet up to 9,999 square feet: 1,000 square feet. - (4) Lots 10,000 square feet or greater: 1,250 square feet. - b.
 Minimum Dimensions.
-15 feet long and 15 feet wide. - 3.
+15 feet long and 15 feet wide. - c.
 Location in Driveways and Turnarounds.
-Notwithstanding Section 28.15.060.C.1.c.ii Setback and Open Yard Requirements of this title, the required open yard may be located in driveways and turnarounds, but not required parking areas, in order to allow the construction of a new accessory dwelling unit. - 4.
-Accessory Dwelling Unit Over A Detached Garage.
-A standard accessory dwelling unit constructed entirely over a new or reconstructed detached garage may also encroach into the required open yard as described above, provided that the area of the garage does not exceed a maximum of 500 square feet, plus up to 150 square feet may be allowed for other uses such as an enclosed stairway, storage, workshop, or laundry area, which may be used for either unit.
-Garage and accessory areas shall comply with all other development standards, such as setbacks and maximum floor area, applicable to a detached accessory building for the housing type and the base zone in which the lot is located.
+Notwithstanding Section 30.140.140.E.6.a, Vehicle Areas, the required open yard may be located in driveways and turnarounds, but not parking areas, in order to allow the construction of a new accessory dwelling unit. - d.
+Accessory Dwelling Unit Over A Detached Garage: A standard accessory dwelling unit constructed entirely over a new or reconstructed detached garage may also encroach into the required open yard as described above, provided that the area of the garage does not exceed a maximum of 500 square feet, plus up to 150 square feet may be allowed for other uses such as an enclosed stairway, storage, workshop, or laundry area, which may be used for either unit.
+Garage and accessory areas shall comply with all other development standards, such as setbacks and maximum floor area, applicable to a detached accessory building for the housing type and the base zone in which the lot is located. - 5.
+Setbacks.
+The following setbacks shall apply to new and converted standard accessory dwelling units approved pursuant to this Subsection: - a.
+New Construction.
+Newly constructed accessory dwelling units shall comply with the following setback standards: - (1) Front Setback: Meet the minimum front setback for residential structures in the zone, unless further limited by Subsection H.8, Front Yard Location, below. - (2) Interior Setback: Four feet. - b.
+Conversion.
+No setback is required to convert the existing, legally permitted, floor area of a main or accessory building to an accessory dwelling unit.
+Improvements to existing nonconforming buildings, including conforming additions, are allowed pursuant to Chapter 30.165, Nonconforming Structures, Site Development, and Uses.